 Learn something new every day More Info... by email

 Each state in the United States has at least one state nickname.
 One of Pennsylvania’s nicknames is the Keystone State.
-Although no one knows the exact reason behind the nicknaming Pennsylvania the Keystone State, many people believes it originated from Pennsylvania’s key vote to move the states toward independence from Britain.
+Although no one knows the exact reason behind the nicknaming Pennsylvania the Keystone State, many people believe it originated from Pennsylvania’s key vote to move the states toward independence from Britain.
 Other people believe it refers to Pennsylvania’s geographic location.
 Regardless, the Keystone State has been one of the accepted nicknames of Pennsylvania since the 1800s.

 It may be helpful to understand what a keystone is before delving into the reasons behind Pennsylvania’s nickname as the Keystone State.
 A keystone is the main, center wedge in an architectural arch.
 It is the piece that locks all the other pieces into place — all the pieces depend on the keystone, and without the keystone, the arch would crumble.
 The common theme amongst all the reasons for nicknaming Pennsylvania the Keystone State is related to this supportive piece.

 Some people believe the nickname, the Keystone State, originated from the time when the states were voting for their independence from Britain.
 Pennsylvania had nine delegates in the Continental Congress.
 Some sources hold that the Pennsylvania delegates were divided: four delegates were for independence and four delegates were against becoming independent.
 The final vote went to John Morton, and he voted in favor of independence.
 His vote, and consequently, Pennsylvania’s vote to move toward independence have been called the keystone vote or the vote in support of the new government.